Danidm17/Project01/README.md

 To install the project, please follow these steps:

-1.Clone this repository
+1. Clone this repository
-2.Run npm install in the terminal to install all dependencies.
+2. Run npm install in the terminal to install all dependencies.
-3.Run npm start in the terminal to start the project.
+3. Run npm start in the terminal to start the project.
-4.Open http://localhost:3000 to view the project in the browser.
+4. Open http://localhost:3000 to view the project in the browser.

 ## Features